photos by Ira Ryan

 Also, this was the only time that Mike Spriggs (Gage&Desoto and I were able to catch up and catch up we did.
 He was riding his vintage De Rosa.
 And we got to talking about the show, publications and even riding in Belgium this time of year.
 I was saddened earlier in the weekend when I realized that Mike’s counterpart on (Cassette, Kaiko, did not make it to Richmond.
 I was hoping to show off the new Women’s line to her.
 She has done nothing but hound me for Women’s specific clothing over the course of the past year or so and we had the entire line of Women’s clothing on hand to show off.
 Alas, next time.

-The ride ended just in time for the exhibitors like Pete Smith from Mad Alchemy Embrocations and Slate and Carey to head back into the show, but there was one more thing that we needed to check off our list before we put down the bike for the day.
-I do not know if it was Whit Yost (Pavé) who put this last little section together, but in the weeks leading up to the ride I kept on harassing him to find us some actual pavé to ride on throughout our route.
-What I did not realize until I was actually on top of the stones was that this spot has some significance in American Cycling, even if it was fairly recent.
+The ride ended just in time for the exhibitors like Pete Smith (Mad Alchemy Embrocations and Slate and Carey to head back into the show, but there was one more thing that we needed to check off our list before we put down the bike for the day.
+I do not know if it was Whit Yost (Pavé who put this last little section together, but in the weeks leading up to the ride I kept harassing him to find us some actual pavé to ride on throughout our route.
+Especially since Het Volk and KBK were happening the same weekend.
+What I did not realize until I was actually on top of the stones was that this spot actually had some significance in American Cycling, even if it was fairly recent.
+That was a great realization.

 There were no incidents on the ride either, which is something that one always worries about when riding in a new city.
 The people that showed up were amazing and the town more than accommodating to cyclists.
 Which, was maybe because we did not actually see any vehicular traffic at all.
 But on the other hand the warm reception that seems to follow the NAHBS wherever it goes continues again this year with Richmond.